molefunk/dokuwiki-autotooltip/README.md

-# Auto-Tooltip plugin for dokuwiki
+# Auto-Tooltip plugin for dokuwiki, merged with purplenumbers

+For the non-hacked-together plugin, see https://github.com/zioth/dokuwiki-autotooltip

 Documentation may be found at: http://dokuwiki.org/plugin:autotooltip